-1 Remember, Lord, the pious zeal Of ev'ry soul that cleaves to thee, The troubles for thy sake they feel, Their eager hopes thy house to see; Their vows to cry, and never rest, Till thou art in thy church ador'd, And dwell 110 in ev'ry faithful breast, And count 111 them worthy of their Lord.
-2 We too the joyful sound have heard, That God is coming to his place Here in the wilderness prepar'd; Our Lord his ruin'd church shall raise.
-For this our willing soul shall go, And lowly at his footstool lie, Where'er his tent is pitch'd below, And for a glorious temple cry.
-3 Arise, O Lord, into thy rest, Thou, and thy ark of perfect power, God over all, forever blest, Thee, Jesus, let our hearts adore.
-Thy priests be cloath'd with righteousness, Thy praise their happy lives employ, The saints in thee their all possess, And shout the sons of God for joy.
-4 O for thy love, thy Jesu's sake, Us, thine anointed ones receive, In the belov'd accepted make, And bid us to thy glory live.
-The Lord hath sworn in righteousness, And seal'd the cov'nant with his Son, I will thy faithful seed increase, And 'stablish them on David's throne.
-5 If in my word thy children stay, And in their Saviour's footsteps tread, The glorious gospel truth obey;
+Their vows to cry, and never rest,

+Till thou art in thy church ador'd,

+And dwell131 in ev'ry faithful breast,

+And count132 them worthy of their Lord.

+- We too the joyful sound have heard,

+That God is coming to his place

+Here in the wilderness prepar'd;

+Our Lord his ruin'd church shall raise.

+For this our willing soul shall go,

+And lowly at his footstool lie,

+Where'er his tent is pitch'd below,

+And for a glorious temple cry.

+- Arise, O Lord, into thy rest,

+Thou, and thy ark of perfect power,

+God over all, forever blest,

+Thee, Jesus, let our hearts adore.

+Thy priests be cloath'd with righteousness,

+Thy praise their happy lives employ,

+The saints in thee their all possess,

+And shout the sons of God for joy.

+- O for thy love, thy Jesu's sake,

+Us, thine anointed ones receive,

+In the belov'd accepted make,

+And bid us to thy glory live.

+The Lord hath sworn in righteousness,

+And seal'd the cov'nant with his Son,

+I will thy faithful seed increase,

+And 'stablish them on David's throne.

+- If in my word thy children stay,

+And in their Saviour's footsteps tread,

+The glorious gospel truth obey;

 The truth shall make them free indeed.

+Renew'd and sanctify'd by grace,

+The pillars shall no more remove,

+An holy, chosen, perfect race,

+Enthron'd in everlasting love.

+- For lo!
+The Lord a seed hath chose,

+His grace and glory to display,

+His own peculiar people those

+Whoe'er the gospel-call obey.

-110"Dwell" changed to "dwell'st" in 4th edn.
+131"Dwell" changed to "dwell'st" in 4th edn.
 (1748) and following.

-111"Count" changed to "count'st" in 4th edn.
+^{132&}quot;Count" changed to "count'st" in 4th edn.
 (1748) and following.

-Renew'd and sanctify'd by grace, The pillars shall no more remove, An holy, chosen, perfect race, Enthron'd in everlasting love.

-For lo!
-The Lord a seed hath chose, His grace and glory to display, His own peculiar people those Whoe'er the gospel-call obey.
-Sion, he saith, my rest shall be, The faithful shall my presence feel, I long for all who long for me, And will in them forever dwell.
+Sion, he saith, my rest shall be,

+The faithful shall my presence feel, I long for all who long for me,
-7 I will increase their gracious store, My Sion every moment feed, And satisfy the hungry poor, And fill their souls with living bread: With garments of salvation deck Her priests, and cloath with robes of praise, Her saints their joy aloud shall speak, And shout my all-sufficient grace.

-8 There shall the horn of David bud, There I have set the lamp divine, The wisdom, and the power of God, In mine anointed Son shall shine.
-Messias on my throne shall sit Supream till all his foes are slain, Till death expires beneath his feet, The sinner's advocate shall reign.
+And will in them forever dwell.

+- I will increase their gracious store,

+My Sion every moment feed,

+And satisfy the hungry poor,

+And fill their souls with living bread:

+With garments of salvation deck

+Her priests, and cloath with robes of praise,

+Her saints their joy aloud shall speak,

+And shout my all-sufficient grace.

+- 8 There shall the horn of David bud,

+There I have set the lamp divine,

+The wisdom, and the power of God,

+In mine anointed Son shall shine.

+Messias on my throne shall sit

+Supream till all his foes are slain,

+Till death expires beneath his feet,

+The sinner's advocate shall reign.

-Psalm CXXXIII.112
+Psalm CXXXIII.133

-Behold how good a thing It is to dwell in peace, How pleasing to our King This fruit of righteousness,
+- It is to dwell in peace,

+How pleasing to our King

+This fruit of righteousness,

+When brethren all in one agree;

+Who knows the joys of unity!

+- When all are sweetly join'd,